Bulls return to winning ways with nine-try win

 , was finished off by the supporting John Naylor

 Ives were playing with confidence and excellent handling across the park saw them gain many metres.
-Finally, the defence cracked, and Josh Meadows
+Finally, the defence cracked, and Josh Meadows strolled in.

 Oakham took advantage of a quickly taken penalty to score on the stroke of halftime.